 It's simple - you replace your car speakers because you want your music to sound better.
 Car makers cut corners when it comes to car speakers, and aftermarket speakers use better materials and superior construction to deliver improved sound.
 Replacing your old speakers is an inexpensive way to get better sound in your car.

 Replacing your car's speakers usually involves removing interior panels (doors, dash, rear dash, etc.), unbolting the factory speakers, using a bracket and wiring harness to install replacement speakers, and then reinstalling your panels.
-We include instructions for taking apart your car, and our Tech Support staff is always ready to help in case you get stuck.
+As a Crutchfield customer, you'll benefit from our free, vehicle-specific instructions, free wiring harnesses that eliminate splicing, and our friendly, toll-free technical support.

 No!
 Speakers are sold in pairs, and it's common to replace your front speakers first, then later replace your rear speakers.
 It's a good idea to choose the same brand speakers for front and back, if possible.
 That way, the tone settings that sound good in the front seat will sound good in the back seat too.
 Of course, you can replace all your speakers at one time for the most dramatic improvement.

 Like we said above, it depends on the RMS power rating of the speakers.
 Speakers with an upper range of 50 watts RMS or higher will definitely sound better powered by an external amplifier.
 If you intend to power them with your factory radio, then speakers with a lower RMS power rating and higher efficiency rating will sound best.